wirawara/TechWallpapers/README.md

-These are wallpapers for SmartPhone. 🏔️ 🌊 🌄 📱
+These are wallpapers for smartphone. 🏔️ 🌊 🌄 📱